mamcer/bamboo-cmd/README.md

     report-generator.cmd

-It doesn't need any parameter.
+It doesn't need a parameter.
 Assumes an `open-cover.xml` file at the same path level and produces as output a `coverage-report` folder with the html report at the same path level of the script.